Standard Conjectures and Height Pairings: Global cycles

-In the arithmetic situation, we define them to be the quotient of Gillet--Soul\'e's \cite{GS91} groups of arithmetic cycles $\wh Z^*(X)_{GS}$ and $\wh\Ch^*(X)_{GS}$ modulo images of homologically trivial cycles on vertical fibers.
+In the arithmetic situation, we define $\wh Z^*(X)$ and $\wh\Ch^*(X)$ to be the quotients of Gillet--Soul\'e's \cite{GS91} groups of arithmetic cycles $\wh Z^*(X)_{GS}$ and $\wh\Ch^*(X)_{GS}$ modulo the images of homologically trivial cycles on vertical fibers.

 Let $L$ be an ample line bundle on $X$.
 In the arithmetic case, this means that $L$ is a Hermitian line bundle on $X$ as defined by Gillet--Soul\'e \cite{GS91} with positive curvature point-wise at archimedean places, and with positive intersections with horizontal cycles, see \cite{Zh}.
 As usual, let $\sL$ be the Lefschetz operator defined by $c_1(L)$.
-Now we have a modified Gillet--Soul\'e's standard conjecture: \begin{conj}[Gillet--Soul\'e] Let $i\le (n+1)/2$.
-Then \begin{enumerate} \item we have an isomorphism
+Here is (slightly modified) Gillet--Soul\'e's standard conjecture: \begin{conj}[Gillet--Soul\'e] Let $i\le (n+1)/2$. \begin{enumerate} \item We have an isomorphism

-\item for $x\in \wh\Ch^i(X)$, $x\ne 0$, and $\sL^{n+2-2i}x=0$, we have
+\item For $x\in \wh\Ch^i(X)$, $x\ne 0$, and $\sL^{n+2-2i}x=0$, we have

 \end{enumerate} \end{conj}